 Baccalaureate and Associate Degree Graduation Requirement Review

-- Students who expect to graduate at the end of the semester should inform the Registrar of their intent to graduate through the eLion 'Graduating this Semester' application for that semester.
+- Students who expect to graduate at the end of the semester should inform the Office of the University Registrar of their intent to graduate by applying for graduation in the student information system.

-- It is the college's responsibility to address all the problems identified by the reports, either by resolving them, or by removing the student from the graduation list.
+- Colleges have the ability to monitor students who appear unable to meet the University graduation requirements for that semester via queries in the student information system.
+It is the college's responsibility to address all the problems identified by the queries available in the student information system.
 To do so, the college must work in collaboration with the student's major department, regardless of the student's location or registration status.
-If, after review of the problems reports, it is determined that a student is to be removed from the graduation list, the removal will be made by the college using ISIS screen ARUGU, and the student's major department or college will notify the student.
+If, after review of the query results, it is determined that a student does not meet graduation requirements, the college should add the Graduation Denied review status to the Graduation Tracker in the student information system.
+The student's major department or college will notify the student.

 - resolution of "R" (research) grades for courses applicable to the degree program (Senate Policy 49-40)